Ezequiel Tovar Player Props: Rockies vs. Guardians

 Ezequiel Tovar At The Plate

-- In 12 of 21 games this year (57.1%), Tovar has reached base via hit, and that includes multiple hits twice.
+- In 12 of 22 games this year (54.5%), Tovar has reached base safely via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 21 games this year.
+- He has not gone deep in his 22 games this year.

-- In six games this season, Tovar has picked up an RBI, with more than one RBI once.
+- Tovar has driven in a run in six games this year (27.3%), including one multiple-RBI game.

-- He has scored in seven games this year (33.3%), but has had no multi-run games.
+- He has scored a run in eight of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.